Zermelo's theorem (game theory): Zermelo's theorem and backward induction

 It has been believed that Zermelo used backward induction as his method of proof.
 However, recent research on the Zermelo's theorem demonstrates that backward induction was not used to explain the strategy behind chess.
-Contrary to the popular belief, chess is not a finite game without the fifty move rule.
+Contrary to the popular belief, chess is not a finite game without at least one of the fifty move rule or threefold repetition rule.
 Strictly speaking, chess is an infinite game therefore backward induction does not provide the minmax theorem in this game.

 Backward induction is a process of reasoning backward in time.
 It is used to analyse and solve extensive form games of perfect information.
 This method analyses the game starting at the end, and then works backwards to reach the beginning.
 In the process, backward induction determines the best strategy for the player that made the last move.
 Then the ultimate strategy is determined for the next-to last moving player of the game.
 The process is repeated again determining the best action for every point in the game has been found.
 Therefore, backward induction determines the Nash equilibrium of every subgame in the original game.

 There is a number of reasons as to why backward induction is not present in the Zermelo's original paper: